Marlies Göhr: The 1980s

-In early 1980 Göhr confirmed herself as the firm favourite for the Olympic 100 m title.
+In early 1980 Göhr confirmed herself as a favourite for the Olympic 100 m title.
 During a two-week span in May she ran 10.98 s at Potsdam, followed by an 11.00 s at Jena and at Dresden she ran a fast 10.93 sec, second only to her own world record time of 10.88 s.
 At the Moscow Olympic Games Göhr's main opposition was Lyudmila Kondratyeva (Soviet Union) who had beaten Göhr in the 200 m at the 1978 European Championships.
 Göhr got a bad start in the final and was edged out by Kondratyeva, who made a final lunge near the finish to win the gold medal, again by one hundredth of a second.
-Six days later, Göhr lined up for the 4 x 100 m relay final and anchored the team home to win the gold medal in a world record of 41.60 s.
+Six days later, Göhr lined up for the 4 × 100 m relay final and anchored the team home to win the gold medal in a world record of 41.60 s.

 Göhr made a good start to the 1981 season winning her third consecutive European Cup 100 m title at Zagreb in 11.17 s.
 Yet, on the world stage at the World Cup in Rome, Göhr had to settle for less than gold, again beaten by Evelyn Ashford, as well as by Kathy Smallwood (Great Britain).
 The following year at the 1982 European Championships in Athens, Göhr won in 11.01 s, becoming the first woman to defend the title.

 The Göhr/Ashford rivalry blossomed in 1983, when both broke the world record.
-Firstly, Göhr broke her own world record at the Olympic Day meet in East Berlin winning in a time of 10.81 s.
+Firstly, Göhr broke it at the Olympic Day meet in East Berlin, winning in a time of 10.81 s.
 This record lasted less than a month, however, since Ashford broke it with a 10.79 s.
 Both athletes were in top form leading up to the inaugural World Championships, held in Helsinki.
 Both Göhr and Ashford won their respective semi-finals.
 Unfortunately, the final was anticlimactic since Ashford tore her hamstring during the race.
-Göhr won the gold medal from compatriot Marita Koch in 10.97 s, and she won a second gold medal in the 4 x 100 m relay.
+Göhr won the gold medal from compatriot Marita Koch in 10.97 s and lifted a second gold medal in the 4 × 100 m relay.